 - Pixel stuffing – This is similar to ad stacking.
 Advertisements are placed within pixels on the webpage, but they are functionally invisible to customers.
 This means that your brand is paying for impressions when there’s no chance of the advertisement actually being seen.

 - Domain spoofing – By pretending to be a reputable domain, less savvy sites will receive payment for your advertisement, while never reaching the intended market.

-- Location-based ad fraud – This is a growing type of fraud which occurs when fraudsters spoof devices being in or around a specific location, causing your brand to deliver an advertisement.
+- Location-based ad fraud – This is a growing type of fraud which occurs when fraudsters exploit location-based marketing by spoofing devices being in or around a specific location, causing your brand to deliver an advertisement.
 This is a huge problem for industries like retail, quick-serve restaurants, and automotive.